No products in the cart.

 - Christmas (25th December)

-Many religious holidays do have a fixed date in the lunar calendar.
-However, since the Gregorian calendar is established as the leading calendar in most parts of the world, dates are usually given based on the Gregorian calendar.
+Many of these religious holidays have a fixed date in the Islamic lunar calendar.
+However, since the Gregorian calendar is established as the leading calendar in most parts of the world, we refer to them as floating holidays.

-These are the public holidays in Jordan celebrated on a different date every year:
+These are the public holidays in Jordan celebrated that are based on the Islamic lunar calendar and hence fall on a different date every year:

 - Eid al Fitr (end of Ramadan)